ServiceSecurity-Team3/Wefix/Readme.md

-# Location API
+# Wefix API
-API to store and retrieve location
+API to store and retrieve problem location

 ## Routes
 All routes return Json